dkharazi/oldnotes/bayesian_inference/01_bayesian_and_frequentist_differences.md

 	- And P(D|H) is the likelihood distribution, which represents the data
 - Includes an element of subjectivity, otherwise known as a prior belief, built into probabilities
 - The data is fixed, and parameters are considered to be random variables
+	- In other words, Bayesians think of a distribution as describing our beliefs about a parameter

 ## Bayesian vs. Frequentist Inference
 - Essentially, frequentists are concerned with uncertainty in the data, whereas Bayesians are concerned with uncertainty in the parameters